Learn More About Emergency Detention

 Find Treatment and Recovery Services

-The Mental Health Ombudsman can advocate for you or your family to help you access appropriate services, resolve problems, provide information, and other advocacy at no charge.
-To learn about the Mental Health Ombudsman Click Here or call them at (888) 357-1942.
+Click Here to find a Community Mental Health Center The Mental Health Ombudsman can advocate for you or your family to help you access appropriate services, resolve problems, provide information, and other advocacy at no charge.
+To learn about the Mental Health Ombudsman Click Here or call them at (888) 857-1942.

 In 2002, the State of Wyoming entered into the Chris S. Stipulated Agreement to address adequate and appropriate facilities and services for persons within the state of Wyoming with mental illness.